Last updated: 01 August 2018

 Individuals have certain rights under GDPR over their personal data and data controllers have a responsibility to fulfil these rights.
 In some instances Qa Research will be the data controller (or joint data controller) for an individual research project, but in other cases we will be acting as a data processor and our client would be the data controller.
 For each project, we will clearly specify who the data controller is, so you know who to contact in order to exercise your rights.

-- Right to be informed – Individuals have the right to be informed about the collection and use of their personal data.
+- Right to be informed – you have the right to be informed about the collection and use of your personal data.
+We will always explain how your data will be used.

-- Amendment to inaccurate personal data – a right to have any personal data we hold about you amended if it is inaccurate.
+- Rectification of personal data – a right to have any personal data we hold about you corrected if it is inaccurate.

-- Erase personal data (‘right to be forgotten’) – a right to have personal data erased applies in certain circumstances; it automatically applies when the lawful basis for processing your data is consent.
+- Erase personal data (‘right to be forgotten’) – a right to have personal data deleted applies in certain circumstances.
+It automatically applies when the lawful basis for processing your data is consent and you withdraw your consent.
+When the lawful basis for processing is the legitimate interest of Qa Research, you have the right to object to our use of your data.
+We must consider your objection and if your interests outweigh our legitimate interest, we must delete your data.

 - Data portability – a right to obtain and reuse your personal data for your own purposes across different services.